TheDeanLab/navigate/docs/source/user_guide/file_formats.rst

 ------------------------

-To evaluate the performance of saving imaging data in different formats, we conducted benchmarks on a Linux-based system.
+To evaluate the performance of saving imaging data in different formats, we conducted benchmarks on a RedHat Linux system.
 We assessed the median disk write time for TIFF, OME-TIFF, H5, N5, and OME-Zarr formats across image resolutions of 512x512, 1024x1024, and 2048x2048 under two conditions: (A) capturing 1000 single-plane images and (B) acquiring a single z-stack composed of 1000 planes.
 All times